kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/structured-models/string-based-linked-items-rendering.md

 When are content items available?

 * For live environment, a content item is available when published, and unavailable when deleted or unpublished.
-* For preview environment, a content item is available when it exists in the project inventory, and unavailable when deleted.
+* For preview environment, a content item is available when it exists in the inventory, and unavailable when deleted.

 Components are always available, as they are part of the Rich text element.